541 Residential Life and Housing Rules

 E. Refrigerator Guidelines.
 Small refrigerators are permitted in residence hall rooms provided they are no larger than 3.2 cubic feet and do not exceed 2.5 amps.

 F. Storage.
 Storage of all household or personal property outside of dwelling units shall be in such manner as prescribed by the University.
 Students shall not store items in areas including but not limited to attics, breezeways, hallways, lobbies, or underneath dwelling units.

 XVII.
 Missing Students

-References: Policies 540 Student Disciplinary Rules; 685 Disposal of Surplus Personal Property; 720 Missing Residential Student Notification; 750 Tobacco-Free Campus; 910 Information Technology Resources; Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification and Tracking Act of 2004; T.C.A. §§ 9-8-301 et. seq.; Higher Education Act of 2008.
+References: Policies 540 Student Conduct; 685 Disposal of Surplus Personal Property; 720 Missing Residential Student Notification; 750 Tobacco-Free Campus; 910 Information Technology Resources; Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification and Tracking Act of 2004; T.C.A. §§ 9-8-301 et. seq.; Higher Education Act of 2008.